atreistm/MboxDownloader/README.md

 # MboxDownloader
-Python code to download Apache mail archives in mbox format
+Python code to download mail archives in mbox format

 # Background
+Many mailing lists are stored in the mbox format.
+A good example is the Apache mail-archives.
 The Apache Software Foundation is the largest open source foundation, with over 350 projects and initiatives.
-A complete project list can be seen at http://www.apache.org/index.html#projects-list.
+A complete Apache project list can be seen at http://www.apache.org/index.html#projects-list.
 Many of these projects have mail archives in the raw mbox format that can be viewed on http://mail-archives.apache.org/mod_mbox.

 # Requirements